Dare To Rise

 Masonic Lodge #851 A.F & A.M.

 Freemasonry provides a man the tools and maxims for leading an upright life; a means of rising to greatness.
-Greatness not defined in material, but in unlocking one’s inner potential.
+Greatness not defined by material, but by unlocking one’s inner potential.

 a leader of the Dallas masonic community.
 Our lodge is made up predominantly of conscience and charity driven professionals who work in tandem to improve our community.
 We actively charge our members to rise and lead.
 The records of the past leaders of freemasonry are filled with eminent men of their time such as the founders of this country.
 Our lodge is dedicated to creating an environment which will foster the leaders of tomorrow.